 About Mrs. Flint

 Mrs. Flint is a credentialed English teacher with a Master's degree in Theatre Arts (U.C.
 Berkeley and San Jose State University).
 She has studied acting with the American Conservatory Theatre in San Francisco, and the California Shakespeare Festival in Berkeley and Orinda.
 She has worked with Cal Shakes, Shakespeare in Santa Fe, and the Bay Area California Arts Project.
-As an actress, she has appeared in over 50 theatrical productions, including most recently with the Sacramento Shakespeare Festival.
-As a former "high school drama geek," she loves teaching and directing young people, who bring to the art form an enthusiasm that she finds inspiring.
+As an actress, she has appeared in over 70 theatrical productions, including with the Sacramento Theatre Company, the Sacramento Shakespeare Festival, Main Street Theatre Works, and Wildflower Women's Ensemble.
+As a former "high school drama geek," she loves teaching and directing young people, who bring to the art form an enthusiasm she finds inspiring.